Picovoice/rhino/demo/dotnet/README.md

 ## Usage

-NOTE: the working directory for all dotnet commands is:
+NOTE: File paths arguments must be absolute paths and the working directory for all dotnet commands is:

 ```bash
 rhino/demo/dotnet/RhinoDemo